axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 2. **RaceLog:** All the "master data" communication concerning one race in particular should piggyback on the existing RaceLog-mechanism, which already deals with semi-connectedness, persistence and replication.
 Examples for this are: adding competitors to a race, mapping tracking devices to competitors, starting a race, defining the course layout.

 3. **Other:** The actual tracking data (perhaps also additional data: wind etc.) also has to be transferred.
-As we also have to deal with semi-connectedness, one idea is to reuse the communication mechanism which the RaceLog is built on top of.
-In case this cannot deal with the large amounts of data produced by tracking devices, or is to tightly coupled with the RaceLog semantics, a possible alternative is using CouchDB and its replication mechanism.
-The downside here is a further increased technology stack on client and server side, and a hetorgenous communication mechanisms between client and server.
-This makes setting up a development environment, understanding the architecture, development and lifecycle management of the used technologies on the server (OSGi, RabbitMQ with Erlang, MongoDB, and possibly CouchDB) even more difficult.
+On client side we want to reuse the communication mechanism which the RaceLog is built on top of.

+## Server-side Architecture
+On the server-side, the architecture of smartphone tracking is intended to be open for extension, so that different types of input devices can be used for tracking one race.
+Currently, some parts are still tightly coupled to smartphone tracking (e.g. `RacingEventService#createTrackedRaceForSmartphoneTracking()`), but these can be refactored to be generic.

+Generic device identifiers, that are qualified through a device type, are used for mapping a device to a competitor in the race log.
+When the race is then created, the OSGi service registry is used to find services to which the appropriate device mappings in the race log are provided, e.g. a smartphone adapter registers a `DeviceMapper` service for the device type `smartphoneImei`, and then recieves all smartphone device mappings from the race log once the race is created.
+The same OSGi service logic is used to find services that deal with persisting device identifiers, so that loading and persisting race log events can be used for all types of device identifiers.

+The reason for using the OSGi service registry is that it enables decentralized development of different kinds of device adapters.
+E.g., implementing a new Igtimi adapter does not mean that you have to modify the object factory for device identifier objects in the persistence bundle, but simply register a new service from within your own bundle.
+This is more hindering than helpful in this stage of development, but - in future - means that other device adapters could be developed without having to touch the Sailing Analytics core code, so a vendor of tracking devices could recieve a current Sailing Analytics version as an SDK and implement additional bundles only.

 ## Servlets
 ### `/smartphone/createFlexibleLeaderboard`